Interval Routing Schemes for Circular-Arc Graphs: Main result

-and therefore save one ring-interval on arc $(v,w)$.
-This redefinition is called \emph{compressing the (two) ring-intervals on arc $(v,w)$ (to one ring-interval)}.
-Let $V'\subseteq V$ be a set of vertices, e.g. a ring-interval in $\ri{L}$. \emph{To distribute $V'$ (over the outgoing arcs of $v$)} means to partition $V'$ into ring-intervals and assign these to outgoing arcs of $v$ (sufficiently).
+and therefore save one ring-interval on directed edge $(v,w)$.
+This redefinition is called \emph{compressing the (two) ring-intervals on directed edge $(v,w)$ (to one ring-interval)}.
+Let $V'\subseteq V$ be a set of vertices. \emph{To distribute $V'$ (over the outgoing directed edges of $v$)} means to partition $V'$ into ring-intervals and assign these to outgoing directed edges of $v$ (sufficiently).
 For convenience, we sometimes refer to ring-intervals as \emph{intervals}.